 Recovery Is Possible

-Call our toll-free helpline 24 hours a day to speak an admissions coordinator about available treatment options.
+Call our toll-free helpline 24 hours a day at 760-548-4032 to speak to an admissions coordinator about available treatment options.

 1 “Methamphetamine.”
 National Institute on Drug Abuse, NIDA.
 Feb.
 2017.